 where $A[j:k]$ is the sub-matrix of $A$ from row $j$ to $k$ corresponding to a window of sentence $s_{j}$ to $s_k$ and "$.$" represents the dot product between the filter $w$ and the sub-matrices. $b \in R$ represents the bias term and $f$ is an activation function such as a rectified linear unit.
 We use window sizes 2, 3, and 4 and train 100 filters for each window size.
 The dimensionality of the feature map $c$ generated by each convolution filter is different for explanations with various lengths and filters with different heights.
-We apply an average-max pooling operation over the feature maps of each window size to downsample them by taking the average value over the window defined by a pool size.
+We apply an average-max pooling operation over the feature maps of each window size to downsample them.
 Next, we concatenate the output vectors.
-Eventually, the concatenated vector runs through a dense layer with 64 units followed by an activation function~\footnote{For classification tasks we used softmax (multi-class) or Sigmoid (binary classes) functions.
+Eventually, the concatenated vector runs through a dense layer with 64 units followed by an activation function\footnote{For classification tasks we used softmax (multi-class) or Sigmoid (binary classes) functions.
 For scalar outputs, we used Rectified Linear Unit.}.
 This is a multi-task model with a decision learner and membership identifier modules.
 The decision learner is trained using decision outcome $Y$ as supervision and the membership identifier is trained using the protected attribute $P$.
 The loss at each epoch is computed based on a weighted sum of the decision prediction and membership identification losses.
 Training details are explained in Appendix~\ref{fairness-training-details}.
 Next, we explain the method we use for attributing the predictions $\hat{Y}$ and $\hat{P}$ of the model to arguments in $X$.